A Positive way to Separate: Teenager Welbeing

 Support their relationships with both parents

-This means respecting your teenager’s relationship with your former partner.
-In situations where their other parent has a partner, this may mean learning to respect your teenager’s decision to develop a relationship with this person.
+Respect your teenager’s relationship with your former partner.
+If their other parent has a new significant other, this may mean learning to respect your teenager’s decision to develop a relationship with this person.

 Be reassuring and optimistic